-Williams, Ned Rorem, and a wonderful piece of chamber music by Elgar.
-Marcus rehearsing the Festival Orchestra And yet, it still wasn't over!
-Early Monday morning, and back to the State Chamber where we all got to do our bit for the Festival: Come and Sing Haydn's Mass in Time of War.
+Festival Orchestra Williams, Ned Rorem, and a wonderful piece of chamber music by Elgar.

+And yet, it still wasn't over!
+Early Monday morning, and back to the State Chamber where we all got to do our bit Haydn's Mass in Time of War.
 Conductor Marcus applauded and berated us all in equal measure.
 (You think Neil's hot on stamping out errant 's's' at the end of words?
 You should hear MF!)
 After just under three hours rehearsal, we were on stage in the Minster.
 The amateur choir was 'enhanced' with some of the professional Festival Chorus members (though we like to think we'd have made a good fist of it on our own).
 Four fabulous soloists joined in at the appropriate spots, and everyone had a wonderful time.
 As a festival, this had everything.
-Good weather (with the odd, bracing shower!), musical horizons stretched by familiar and loved works alongside pieces never heard before, interesting Fringe events, making new friends with people with a shared love of music, discovering fascinating histories and places, and above all, great music.
-There only remains to echo Marcus's feelings: You should have been there.
-So, what are you doing next August Bank Holiday?
+Good weather (with the horizons stretched by familiar ing Fringe events, making new friends with people with a ing fascinating histories and places, and above all, great There only remains to echo Marcus's You should keeping a stern eye on proceedings us in the St John Passion in 2011).
+According to Hugh Canning, music critic of The Sunday Times, this was 'a performance that would Some of the world's leading chamber orcheshave graced any London venue'.
+And we couldn't agree more.
+Every second of this performance was spellbinding.
+A heady mix of ultrastylish interpretation, top class performances from soloists, chorus and orchestra alike made for one of the most outstanding performances of Creation to date. garden on a summer's day, sipping champagne ...!